Weloom/WordWizApp/readme.md

 # Still missing
 * No tests exist for the FileReader og ResultWriter.
 It would require use of actual test files.
 * A lot of tests in general.
-* Logging
+* Exceptionhandling in the Parsers surrounding calls to the customizable action classes.
-* Better exception handling + test thereof.
+* Logging options and levels